 In case there are no excited hollow waveguide modes, these approaches are connected by the reciprocity theorem in antenna theory.

-The pick-up/kicker electrode shown in figure 1 is a quarter wavelength electrode similar to the one used in the ESR at GSI.
+The pickup/kicker electrode shown in figure 1 is a quarter wavelength electrode similar to the one used in the Electron Storage Ring (ESR) of the Gesellschaft für Schwerionenforschung (GSI), Darmstadt.
 In the simulation only half of the structure is modeled.
 The opposite electrode is taken into account via a symmetry condition.
 Port 1 and Port 2 shown in figure 2 are on the outside of the beam tube which is hidden for viewing purposes.
 The blue/red line in the figure represents the axis of the beam.

 The beam is of Gaussian shape.
 The corresponding characteristics such as deviation, total charge and velocity are denoted in figure 2.
 The beam does not have to be ultrarelativistic as also shown in figure 2.